And welcome back to the EIB network to the Russian Limbaugh program.

 How do they know it's an illegal?

-Because you don't have a social security.
+Because they don't have a social security number.

 Because they don't have a social security number, Tim.

-Maybe you're just in the backwoods there in Pennsylvania.
+Maybe you're just in the back woods there in Pennsylvania.

-Let me just tell you if you don't have a social security number, it means you're not legally in this country because it's easy enough when you're legally in this country to get one.
+Let me just tell you, if you don't have a social security number, it means you're not legally in this country because it's easy enough when you're legally in this country to get one.

 Well, I need to get rid of mine then.